(Lakes Cave, Planitero & beyond)

 Styx

-The dark appearance of the waters, according to the myth, has to do with goddess Demeter: when she transformed into a mare (to escape Poseidon who had fallen in love with her and was after her), she looked at her reflection on the waters here; the image displeased here and she straightway made the river black, so that it not able to reflect anything anymore.
+According to the myth, the dark appearance of the waters has to do with the goddess Demeter.
+When she transformed into a mare (to escape Poseidon, who had fallen in love with her and was after her), she looked at her reflection in the waters here; the image displeased her, and she straightway made the river black so that it not able to reflect anything anymore.

 The black traces of Styx waterfall (spring) on the rock.